brct-james/guild-golems/README.md

 ## Features

-- Nothing
+- Register a username and get your public user info ~~as well as the secure `/my/account` endpoint~~

 ### Endpoints

 - `GET: api/v0/locations` returns entire world json from DB

-## Roadmap / TODO
+## Roadmap

+### In-Progress

-- [In-Progress] Port progress from guild-golems following idioms
+- Port progress from guild-golems following idioms
 - - Working on restoring the following:
 - - - auth/token-validation
-- - - handlers/general
-- - - - Refactor locationsOverview in particular - its uncommented and updated but not been streamlined nor made to conform to idioms
 - - - handlers/secure

-- - - rdb (specifically, how handling user vs world CRUD - do I want/need wrappers for this?)
-- - - responses/responses
+### Planned: Next Update

+- Rename handlers/general to handlers/public
+- responses should return error instead of panicing if json prettification fails... will involve refactoring anything using `responses.JSON()`, `responses.FormatResponse()`, or `responses.SendRes()` to handle the 2nd return

+### Planned: Unscheduled

 - Make auth secret automatically generate if doesn't exist rather than relying on a variable
+- Error tagging: report a unique error/failure # in error message for users to send for troubleshooting

 ## Build & Run